Trump attacks ESPN's Jemele Hill with misleading tweet

 ESPN declined to comment.

-Frank Pallotta of CNNMoney assisted with this story.
+--Frank Pallotta of CNNMoney contributed to this report.